ElijahBelov/ckanext-datastore-profiler/README.md

 - count of distinct values for date year
 - count of distinct values for time

-## Descriptive Statitics for Strings:
+## Descriptive Statistics for Strings:
 - count of distinct values
 - count of distinct "words" (string separated by spaces, ignoring things like "this", "that", "a" etc
 - min and max string length